tauthethirtythird/io_qp2_rule_kor/readme.md

 The starting board state becomes 12-row checkerboard garbage lines
 Garbage lines become messy garbage lines with 3~4 grey blocks randomly
-Can't cancel garbage lines (though you also don't receive much) ((translation note: garbage cap is reduced to 2 as well)
+Can't cancel garbage lines (though you also don't receive much)
+has `Starting protection`
+((translation note: garbage cap is reduced to 2 as well, and apparently incoming garbage isx0.5))

 ### Invisible+ (The Exile)